oomph-lib/oomph-lib/README.md

 g++ -o non_oomph_lib_one_d_poisson -Wall -Werror -DREFINEABLE non_oomph_lib_one_d_poisson.cc
 ```
 The aditional flags passed to the compiler are of two types:
-- `-Wall -Werror` are compiler flags that specify that the compiler should show all warnings and treat warnings as errors.
+- `-Wall -Werror` are compiler flags that specify that the compiler should show all warnings and treat warnings as errors, respectively.
 - `-DREFINEABLE` passes the compiler macro REFINEABLE to the compiler (or, technically, to the preprocessor).
 Such macros are typically used to activate/de-activate parts of the C++ code, as in this code fragment
   ```c++